Ring Road with a Camper van in Iceland

 DAY 3 Amazing waterfalls in Sveitarfélagið Árborg, Hella and Skaftárhreppur

 Distance between Þingvellir and Sveitarfélagið Árborg is about 50 kilometers.

-Enjoy the green and blue sceneries, go on a glacial walk and spot the local fauna.
+Enjoy the green and blue sceneries, go on a glacial walk and find the local fauna.
 If you want to continue your trip the same day, take Route 1 and drive to Skaftárhreppur, which is about 200 kilometers away from Sveitarfélagið Árborg.
 The landscape in the east coast of the island is filled with contrasts – cute fishing villages against rugged mountains and glaciers.
 In this route, you cannot avoid seeing waterfalls and other natural wonders that may date back to the Ice Age.
 Besides nature, the east coast is well-known for its cultural events, especially in the summertime.
 Golfing, fishing, history and culture are at your hands!
-A "must-go" destination on your rental motorhome holiday!
+A "must-go" destination is in your rental motorhome holiday!

 DAY 4 Passing Vatna Glacier on the way to Sveitarfélagið Hornafjörðu

 The distance between Skaftárhreppur and Sveitarfélagið Hornafjörðu is about 200 kilometers.

 On this drive, you will pass the amazing Vatnajökull or Vatna Glacier, which is the largest Icelandic glacier, covering almost one tenth of the country.
 The glacier hides multiple volcanoes under its icy surface.
 Have you ever tried glacier hiking?
 Do not forget to include a day tour to witness the Ice Cave, too!

 DAY 5 Introducing the mythical sea monster in Fljótsdalshérað

 The distance between Sveitarfélagið Hornafjörðu and Fljótsdalshérað is about 200 kilometers.